ethereum/devp2p/README.md

 <p align="center"><img src="etherdog.png"></p>

 This repository contains specifications for the peer-to-peer networking protocols used by Ethereum.
+The issue tracker here is for discussions of protocol changes.
+It's also OK to open an issue if you just have a question.

+Protocol level security issues are valuable!
+Please report serious issues responsibly through the [Ethereum Foundation Bounty Program].

 We have several specifications for low-level protocols:

 - [Ethereum Node Records]
 - [Node Discovery Protocol v4]
 - [Node Discovery Protocol v5]
 - [RLPx protocol]

-The repository also contains specifications of many RLPx-based application-level
+The repository also contains specifications of many RLPx-based application-level protocols:
-protocols:

 - [Ethereum Wire Protocol] (eth/66)
 - [Ethereum Snapshot Protocol] (snap/1)
 - [Light Ethereum Subprotocol] (les/4)
 - [Parity Light Protocol] (pip/1)
 - [Ethereum Witness Protocol] (wit/0)

-The issue tracker here is for discussions of protocol changes.
-It's OK to open an issue if you just have a question.
-You can also get in touch through our [Gitter channel].

-Protocol level security issues are valuable!
-Please report serious issues responsibly through the [Ethereum Foundation Bounty Program].

 ### The Mission